 The Daily routine for the POWs on the ship was to have six men climb out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterward, the men on deck would lower ten buckets containing rice, soup, and tea.

 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31 and docked around 11:30 AM.
-After arriving at Takao, Formosa, each POW received a six-inch-long, 3/4 inch wide piece hardtack to eat.
+After arriving, each POW received a six-inch-long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1 through the 5, the POWs received one meal and day and very little water.
-This resulted in the death rate among the POWs to rise.
-On January 6, the POWs began to receive two meals a day.
+From January 1 through the 5, the POWs received one meal and day and very little water which resulted in the death rate among the POWs to rise.
+On January 6, the POWs were moved to the Enoura Maru and began to receive two meals a day.

 The Japanese corporal in charge of clothing, Nagakura Seiso, refused to issue new clothing or repair the POWs’ old clothing.
 The POWs worked barefooted in the cold weather resulting in many developing coughs, lung conditions, and pneumonia.
 The Japanese guards were seen wearing Red Cross shoes meant for the POWs.

 It is not known exactly when the POWs learned the war had ended, but they were liberated on September 13, 1945.
 Gerald was returned to the Philippines for medical care before returning to the United States on the U.S.S.
 Marine Shark.
 The ship arrived at Seattle, Washington, on November 1, 1945.
 He was taken to Madigan General Hospital for additional medical treatment.